P4N1-C/fake-news-detector/memory-bank/progress.md

 **Step 3.1 completed successfully ✅ - Ready for Step 3.2**

-_Note: ChromaDB installation includes comprehensive machine learning and vector database capabilities, preparing the system for advanced semantic similarity matching and persistent claim history storage._
+_Note: ChromaDB is now fully operational with persistent storage and semantic similarity capabilities for claim history management._

 #### Step 3.2: Initialize ChromaDB Client and Collection ✅